 Annual First-Time Test Takers' NCLEX Pass Rates

-- The NCLEX score for the Associate of Science in Nursing program in Cedar Falls, Iowa, in 2016 was 75%.
+- The NCLEX score for the Associate of Science in Nursing program is 70.83%.

 Note: The Iowa Board of Nursing determines compliance with the Board's minimum pass rates based on the combined average of the NCLEX-RN or NCLEX-PN scores for Iowa nursing programs.

-- The NCLEX score for the Associate of Science in Nursing program in Augusta, Maine, in 2016 was 71%.
+- The NCLEX score for the Bachelor of Science in Nursing program in Augusta, Maine, in 2017 was 77.27%.

 Contact the state board of nursing for its minimum NCLEX pass rate requirements.